 Otago-Nominal-Index to 1876: searches electoral rolls and street directories for Otago and Southland.
 Names from the Otago Police Gazette are currently being added.

-Papers Past: selected 19th century New Zealand newspapers and periodicals.
+Papers Past: selected 19th century New Zealand newspapers and periodicals, letters, diaries and parliamentary papers.

 Parliamentary Papers: contains digitised reports from selected volumes of the Appendix to the Journals of the House of Representatives and the Votes and Proceedings of the House of Representatives.